mushogenshin/mshgsh-zola-site/content/houdini-docker-apple.md

 TODO: show last layer edits using sed

-After the small hack, our Houdini image will be successfully built, meaning we have installed Houdini on a Ubuntu AMD64 image on a MacBook, and theoretically can run it non-graphically to process any Houdini computations -- including serving our next peculiar idea of some web service unique to Houdini capabilities (e.g. geometry processing, Vellum, KineFX, Solaris, anyone?), how cool is that?
+After the small hack, our Houdini image will be successfully built, meaning we have installed Houdini on a Ubuntu AMD64 image on a MacBook, and theoretically can run it non-graphically to process any Houdini computations -- including serving our next peculiar idea of some web service unique to Houdini capabilities (e.g. insane geometry processing, Vellum, KineFX, Solaris, anyone?), how cool is that?

 ### 3. Error on executing hython due to QEMU cpuinfo support

-Following the next instructions in the `README`, from this single Houdini image we can spawn two containers: one serving the license, and the other running hython.
+Following the subsequent instructions in the `README`, from this single Houdini image we can spawn two containers: one serving the license, and the other running hython.

 - The first container of sesinetd runs with no problem: